 Contact details of family members and other important people were recorded in care files and people were supported to keep in touch.
 Some people went out with their families, and families also visited the service.
-Relatives and friends were encouraged to visit and participate in activities, for example the Christmas party was an occasion for all to come together and celebrate.
-The provider had also arranged for a visiting pantomime to perform at the service in the new year, again, families had been invited to enjoy with their relative.
+Relatives and friends were encouraged to visit and participate in activities and events, for example; during the warmer months garden parties provided an occasion for all to come together and celebrate.